knkrn5/Programming-Concepts/java/oopsinjava.md

 User user1 = new User("Karan", 24); // now here user1 is a object/ Instance of the class with the property name and age. user1.greet();
-// output = Hi, my name is Karan and I am 24 years old. user1.fullname() // ✅ Works, but discouraged ❌
+// output = Hi, my name is Karan and I am 24 years old.
-user1.fullname // ✅ Works, but discouraged ❌

-ℹ️Technically Static variables and methods CAN be accessed through instances though it's not recommended style, (alway access Static method via class name only.), but static methods CANNOT access instance variables/methods because they don't know which instance.
+//ℹ️Technically Static variables and methods CAN be accessed through instances though it's not recommended style, (alway access Static method via class name only.), but static methods CANNOT access instance variables/methods⬇ because they don't know which instance.⬇️ user1.fullname() // ✅ Works, but discouraged ❌ user1.fullname // ✅ Works, but discouraged ❌
 ```

 - Uses the constructor → to pass "Karan" and 24.